Friday Musings is BACK. In case you didn’t notice, I flaked out last Friday…it was a busy week, man.

 1. Find a type of movement you love and do it because you LOVE it and you want to get better at it.

 This could mean Crossfit, this could mean adult hip-hop classes, or BJJ–the important thing is that you always love what you’re doing.
-There might be days when you don’t particularly like it (like when you see Fran on the whiteboard), but overall, you love it.
+It is perfectly fine if that means doing a bit of research, reading some home gym reviews and doing some trial classes before you find the one.
+There might be days when you don’t particularly like it (like when you see Fran on the whiteboard), but overall, ou love it.

 2. Cherish your rest days as you do your workout days.